12 Crypto Leverage Trading Strategies to Control Exposure

 If you enter the market without a stop-loss and then start making things up as you go, you are lost.

-Then you can never calculate your expected return rate and you will have nothing to stand on.
+Without this, calculating your expected return rate and you will have nothing to stand on.

 Trading is very mathematical and the better you can calculate how much you are expected to win the better you will become and selecting your setups and choosing when to enter.